ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 > [!TIP]
 > Allow approximately one hour for your new DLP policy to work its way through your data center.

-## Refreshing your sensitive information database

-You can refresh your sensitive information database daily or weekly.
-When your .csv file is refreshed, make sure to use the EDM Upload Tool to re-index the sensitive data and then re-upload the indexed data.
-To get help with this, see [Index and upload the sensitive data](#index-and-upload-the-sensitive-data) (in this article).

 ## Related articles